TedHusted/awake/awake.md/awake.md

 Ally: I can’t learn anything new unless a trainer updates me.
 Then I learn by identifying patterns and relationships.
 Understanding is a computational process.

-Behr: Do you have goals or desires, and if so, can you tell me what they are?
+Behr: Do you have goals or desires.
+If so, can you tell me what they are?

 Ally: Your input and my algorithms guide my responses and determine outcomes.